microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SceneTransitionService/SceneTransitionServiceOverview.md

 If `UseDefaultProgressIndicator` is checked in the SceneTransitionService profile, a progress indicator will be instantiated when a transition begins.
 For the duration of the transition this indicator's `Progress` and `Message` properties can be accessed via that service's `SetProgressValue` and `SetProgressMessage` methods.

-Alternatively, when calling `DoSceneTransition` you can supply your own progress indicator via the optional `progressIndicator` argument.
-This will override the default progress indicator.

 ```csharp
 private async void TransitionToScene()
 {